 I’m sure the person thought I didn’t want to take the time, but the embarrassing truth was, I was taking TOO much time.
 Too much time to overthink what the “right” answer was, that I ended up giving no answer and offering no help.

 This post is my way of getting over the fact that I am not the best sewer.
 I’m not the best quilter.
-And I most definitely do not know what’s wrong with your sewing machine (so please oh please don’t ask me!).
-However, I’ve learned a few things over the last 15 years that may help.
+And I most definitely do not know what’s wrong with your sewing machine (so please oh please don’t ask me!)
+However, I’ve learned a few things over the last 20 years that may help.
 If you’ve been quilting for a while, this may be old news.
-But, hopefully, you’ll walk away with some tidbit of helpful advice.
+But, hopefully, you’ll walk away with some helpful tidbit.

 For my own organization, I’m going to list things by category (That way you can skim easier too.)
 Oh, and before I forget, if you would like a list of quilting terms, tools and supplies, visit this blog post.

 Needles, Rulers & Rotary Cutters

 - Needles: I like to use a regular universal 80/12 needle in my sewing machine when piecing quilt blocks.
-When I machine quilt the three layer quilt sandwich, I I can usually keep the same needle or switch to a 90/14 because they punch through multiple layers of fabric with more ease.
+When I machine quilt the three layer quilt sandwich, I can usually keep the same needle or switch to a 90/14 because they punch through multiple layers of fabric with more ease.

 - Rulers: Inevitably, the longer you quilt, the more rulers you acquire.
-If you’re new, I suggest starting with a 6” x 24” Omnigrid or Omnigrip.
+If you’re new, I suggest starting with a 6" x 24" Omnigrid.
 For more info on common ruler sizes, check out this blog post.